personyze/personyze-template-language/subst_user_data_syntax.md

 If the parameter contains commas or closing parenthesis, or if there are more than 1 parameter, it must be quoted.

+Here are supported function names:

 - **html** - escapes HTML-special characters.
 Converts `&` to `&amp;`, `"` to `&quot;`, `<` to `&lt;`.
-- **default** - specifies the current value of the variable to which it will be substituted.
+- **default** - in `args` variables specifies the current value of the variable to which it will be substituted.
 If the same variable appears multiple times, `default` must be placed only near one of the occurances.
+In user profile variables this function specifies default variable value, i.e. text that will be printed if the variable is empty.
 - **sprintf** - formats a text string. `${p->price:sprintf(Text before %s text after)}` - the value of `${p->price}` will be inserted into the format string in place of `%s`.
 Use `%f` to format as number, and use `%[#,###.##]f` to specify thousands and decimal separators and number of digits in thousands group and in fraction (at most). `#` - optional digit, `0` - mandatory digit, so `%[#,###.00]f` for number `12.3` will produce `12.30`.
 To use arabic digits use `٠` instead of `0`, i.e. `%[#,##٠.##]f` for number `12.3` will produce `١٢.٣`.
 If you want to always include 2 digits after decimal point, even for whole numbers, do `%[#,###.00]f`.
 But if you want to include those 2 digits only for fractional numbers (e.g. 12.30), and not for whole numbers (12), use `g` specifier instead of `f`: `%[#,###.00]g`.
 - **price** - Format number as price using number format defined in the account.
 You can have 2 predefined formats.
 Use `${p->price_after_discount:price}` for the default format, and `${p->price_after_discount:price('alternative')}` for the alternative one.
 GUI control will appear to let you change the format, and to save it for all templates.